mayorcoded/provider-subscriber/README.md

   environment, this would be a high consideration.
   - More fine-grained authorization roles could have been defined, although I didn't think the functionalities needed it.
 But in a large scale system, this would be a high consideration for me.
+* Robust Tests
+  * Due to time-constrainsts I was not able to extensively test all the features for edge cases.
+In a production environment, all feature will have very extensive unit and integration tests

 Bonus Section Considerations
 * Balance Management: